Yorkshire Beer News Round-Up

 …And finally, Great Heck Brewery will be hosting a meet the Brewer event at Northallerton’s Tithe Bar.
 Denzil Vallance, Great Heck’s self-styled overlord, tweeted last week that the brewery will be expanding in 2014, which is testament to the popularity of his beers, both bottled and on cask.

 Posted on 31/03/2014, in Uncategorized and tagged Bolling Coffee, Coopers Guiseley, Great Heck Brewery, Ilkley Brewery, Leeds Brewery, Market Town Taverns, North Bar, The Duke of York, The Nook Spring Beer Festival, Wakefield Festival of Beer, Woodie's Ale House.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Yorkshire Beer News Round-Up.